-Founded by the Sisters of Mercy, the Mary House food pantry was first opened by Sister Frances Conway in 1974.
-It was named in honor of a long time parishioner of St. Patrick’s, Mary McLaughlin.
+Founded by the Sisters of Mercy, the Mary House food pantry and shelter was first opened by Sister Frances Conway and many others in 1974.
+Mary House was named in honor of a long time parishioner of St. Patrick’s, Mary McLaughlin.
 Since then, the food pantry has given individuals and families in need access to food and other basic necessities, such as toiletries, socks, and warm clothing.

 Mary House Today

-- To date we provide a meal kitchen every Monday, food pantry opened 1 evening and 1 day, holiday dinners, health assistance and more.
+- To date we provide a meal kitchen every Monday night.
+Our food pantry is open Wednesday evening and Thursday day.